-I have been working with K-12 schools on design, modernization and construction for number of years and coming to Aedis seems to be a natural progression.
-I’ve really love the reaction of the teachers and students when they get something new, whether they are something small such as carpet and paint or a brand new classrooms or multi-use.
+I have always considered architecture to be a combination of Art and Engineering.
+When I started university, I was an engineering major.
+After a few months, I found the subject a bit too dry.
+Instead of doing my physics and calculus, I’d stay up and pull all-nighters with my architecture major friends, helping out with their projects.
+I decided to make the switch and never looked back.
+When I joined Aedis, I had been working with K-12 schools on design, modernization, and construction for a number of years.
+Aedis was a natural fit.
+I’ve really love the reaction of the teachers and students when they get something new, whether they are small additions, such as carpet and paint, or something major, like a brand new classroom or multi-use building.
 The joy on their faces is unmeasurable.

 Most memorable projects